callumcodes/mars-rover-kata/README.md

 # Mars Rover Kata

-A kata that implements a simulation of the Mars Rover
+A kata that implements a simulation of the Mars Rover.
+Only Part 1 has been implemented as well as mountains, due to the time constraint.

 ## Brief